Scotiabank buys Howard Weil, boosts energy presence

-TORONTO Bank of Nova Scotia (BNS.TO) has agreed to acquire privately held U.S. energy investment bank Howard Weil Inc, boosting its oil and gas presence as crude prices sit near four-year highs.
+TORONTO, March 7 Bank of Nova Scotia has agreed to acquire privately held U.S. energy investment bank Howard Weil Inc, boosting its oil and gas presence as crude prices sit near four-year highs.

 The acquisition of the Houston-based firm will add to Scotiabank's equity sales, trading, research and investment banking capabilities in the sector, Canada's No. 3 bank said.